 Underground in the reservoir Hydraulic fracturing creates new flow paths

 In hydraulic fracturing, millimetre-thin flow paths known as fractures (fracs) are created in the reservoir with pinpoint accuracy using water pressure.
 To ensure that the artificially created flow paths remain permanently open, filling materials (proppants) are used, such as ceramic beads or sand.

 The filling materials are distributed in the flow paths so that the natural gas can flow more easily to the well over an enlarged contact surface.
 Usually several fracs are applied one after the other, both in vertical and horizontal wells.
-In Wintershall's Düste Z10 tight gas project, for example, seven fracs are planned in a vertical well.
+In Wintershall's Düste Z10 tight gas project, for example, up to seven fracs are planned in a vertical well.

 The hydraulic fracturing technique is not new, but has been constantly developed further: during the past six decades, this method has been carried out in more than one million wells worldwide.

 With the so-called multi-frac method, multiple fractures are created one after the other.
 In principle, multiple fractures can be carried out in both a vertical and a horizontal well along the length of the well running into the reservoir.
 In Wintershall's Düste Z10 well it is planned to apply up to seven fracs vertically from the bottom upwards.

 Filling materials (proppants) ensure that the created flow paths remain open.
 Sand or small ceramic spheres are examples of filling materials that are added to the water.
 Chemical additives are required to enable the proppants to be carried into the fractures.
 They thicken the fluid and enable it to transport the filling material evenly through the flow paths.
 Without a carrying fluid, the filling material would immediately sink to the deepest point of the well and block the wellbore.
 In the Düste Z10 project, the proportion of filling material amounts to around 20 percent.